alimturkmen/bb-norm/README.md

 run quickly.
 You can try different models and see their results in a very short time thanks to caching.
 We have provided a bash script called ```run.sh``` which lets you run multiple processes for speeding up.
 Expect a 4GB increase in memory usage.
-You should define number of processes in the ```run.sh``` script according to your machine's physical and logical cores.
-We are not recommend using GPU for tensorflow, because we have observed that it slow downs the execution.
+You should define number of processes in the ```run.sh``` script according to your machine's physical and logical cores, besides you should specify the cache location.
+We do not recommend using GPU for tensorflow, because we have observed that it slow downs the execution.
 This is due to lots of short calculations and as a result, communication overhead.